BOOKS | DIGITAL | MEDIA

 Elizabeth is a writer and artist presently living in France's Loire Valley but considers Savannah, Georgia home.
 After graduating from the North Carolina School of the Arts with a major in ballet, Elizabeth's dance career provided her the opportunity to travel to over a hundred countries, including China, where she stayed for eight years.
 Inspired by her travels, she writes and illustrates middle grade, chapter and picture books.

 Elizabeth's work tends to revolve around the joy and wonder of exploration.
-She is currently working on writing and illustrating FOLLOW THE LINE—a journey into a picture book full of whack-a-doodle creatures leading the most unusual expedition.
+She is currently working on writing and illustrating FOLLOW THE LINE—a meta journey into a picture book full of whack-a-doodle creatures leading the most unusual expedition.

 For over 15 years, Shauna worked as a creative director, designer, and illustrator on a wide variety of award-winning art and writing teams.
 Recently, she returned to her first love, teaching.
 Shauna’s art reflects the hours she spends outdoors, with students or her children, immersed in weird and wild places.
 She writes and illustrates books that are emotional, clever, and funny.
 Shauna lives in Maplewood, NJ with her husband and their two mostly feral, often bare-chested boys.

-Addie and the Amazing Acrobats, Shauna’s debut, whimsically spotlights a delightful and ‘human’ little bat.
+ADDIE AND THE AMAZING ACROBATS (Hippo Park 2023), Shauna’s debut, whimsically spotlights a delightful and ‘human’ little bat.
 It’s a tale of adventure, redemption, and love.

 Karen Myna Cantor is a Young Adult fiction writer based on the East Coast.
 Now a mapmaker, she spent several years working as an environmental scientist in a Florida town notorious for Florida Man stories.

 Her current manuscript is a contemporary YA novel about two queer teenagers in rural South Florida who decide to put their town on the map in the worst way possible—by staging a (fake) disaster.
+Her debut novel was acquired by Holiday House in a 2-book deal at auction, and will be published Summer 2026.

 Born in Detroit to Arab immigrants, Hayan Charara is a poet, children’s book author, essayist, and editor.
 His latest poetry collection, These Trees, Those Leaves, This Flower, That Fruit, was recently published by Milkweed Editions.
 His children’s book, The Three Lucys (Lee and Low 2019), received the New Voices Award Honor, and he edited Inclined to Speak, an anthology of contemporary Arab American poetry.
 With Fady Joudah, he is also a series editor of the Etel Adnan Poetry Prize.
 Hayan lives in Texas, where he teaches at The Honors College at the University of Houston.

 B.B.
 Cohen is an award-winning writer, professor, and performer.
 In his writing, Benjamin likes to play with dark and challenging material from an honest, comedic perspective.
 Raised in Atlanta and based in Brooklyn, Benjamin worked on projects selected by the Austin Film Festival, Cannes Film Festival, and The High Museum of Art.
 He also appears in the Emmy-Nominated PBS short documentary, "What Makes a Great Book."
-Benjamin has taught Writing and Film History at NYFA since 2012 and is an active member of the WGA-E. When he's not writing, teaching, or performing comedy on the NYC stage, you can find Benjamin with his lovely wife and two dogs.
+Benjamin has taught Writing and Film History at NYFA since 2012 and is an active member of the WGA-East.
+When he's not writing, teaching, or performing comedy on the NYC stage, you can find Benjamin with his lovely wife and two dogs.

-His debut graphic novel-in-progress, Undrafted, explores the intersections of mental health and toxic masculinity in the NBA.
+His debut graphic novel-in-progress, UNDRAFTED, explores the intersections of mental health and toxic masculinity in the NBA.

 Lissette Decos is a Cuban-American television producer with over 15 years’ experience in reality formats of the love-wedding-relationship-disaster variety (i.e. Say Yes to the Dress and 90 Day Fiancé).

-Author/Illustrator of the beloved Gilbert and Friends series, and illustrator of Ree Drummond’s wildly successful Charlie the Ranch Dog series.
+Diane deGroat is the Author/Illustrator of the beloved Gilbert and Friends series, and illustrator of Ree Drummond’s wildly successful Charlie the Ranch Dog series.

 Dhaval Desai was raised in Atlanta, Georgia, and completed his undergraduate studies at Emory University.
 He completed medical school at the American University of the Caribbean School of Medicine in St. Maarten, performed his clinical years of medical school in New York City, and had the opportunity to rotate through various community hospitals.
 He is board certified in both internal medicine and pediatrics and is currently Director of Hospital Medicine at Emory Saint Joseph’s Hospital.
 He is also a pediatric hospitalist at Children’s Healthcare of Atlanta.
 Over the past several years, he has developed a passion for the patient and human experience in medicine through sharing perspectives, knowledge, and stories.